-Typically, the Board will ask the appellant(s) to deliver their Statement of Points and their documents that it will introduce into evidence to the Board and Registrar at least 15 business days prior to the start of the hearing.
-The respondent will typically be asked to deliver their respective Statement of Points and documents that it will introduce into evidence to the Board and appellant at least 7 business days prior to the start of the hearing.
+Typically, the Board will ask the appellant(s) to deliver their Statement of Points and the documents that they intend to introduce into evidence to the Board and Registrar at least 15 business days prior to the start of the hearing.
+The respondent will typically be asked to deliver their own Statement of Points and documents that they intend to introduce into evidence to the Board and appellant at least 7 business days prior to the start of the hearing.
 The Board may alter the schedule if the circumstances warrant doing so.